kritikagarg/Blockchain-python/README.md

 2. Hash of the previous block’s fields 1-7.
 3. Miner’s digital signature over the concatenation of fields 6-8.

-The prev hash field allows to create the chain of blocks and also helps in verifying the validity of the blockchain.
+The previous hash field allows to create the chain of blocks and also helps in verifying the validity of the blockchain.